Mountain Bike Instructors Award Scheme

 - Emergency procedures

-At the end of the weekend candidates will receive a personal course debrief and hopefully certification to show they are now newly qualified to MIAS level 3.
+At the end of the weekend candidates will receive a personal course debrief and hopefully certification to show they are now newly qualified to MIAS level 1 or 2.

 The Mountain Bike Instructors Award Scheme (MIAS)

 Benefits and History

 Q MIAS level 2 instructor is awarded a QCF level 2, this is equivalent to a GCSE and a MIAS level 3 instructor is awarded a QCF level 3, which is equivalent to an “A” level.
 The MIAS award is also operated under the European Qualifications Framework and is equivalent to e level 4 in this award, which means it is recognised in France as a leaders award for mountain biking.
 This can be of use if your considering working in the Alps.